kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/vt.md

 ptca |participle
 ptcp |participle (passive)

-**NB:**
+# Note
-The meanings/functions of these tenses should be clarified.
+> The meanings/functions of these tenses should be clarified.

 Check my definition of stem above.